arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 # Face Detection with Portenta and OpenMV
 In this tutorial you will build a MicroPython application with OpenMV that uses the Portenta Vision Shield to detect faces and overlay them with a custom image, in this case, a smiley.
 Think of it as building your own camera filter that puts a smile on every face it detects.
+This tutorial is based on the face detection example that comes with the OpenMV IDE.

 ## What You Will Learn
-- How to use the OpenMV IDE to run MicroPython on Portenta,
+- How to use the OpenMV IDE to run MicroPython on Portenta
-- About the face detection method implemented in the example,
+- How to use the built-in face detection algorithm of OpenMV
-- How to use the built-in face detection algorithm of OpenMV,
+- Copying files to the internal flash of the Portenta
-- How to use MicroPython to read files from the internal flash.
+- Using MicroPython to read files from the internal flash

 ## Required Hardware and Software
 - Portenta H7 board (<https://store.arduino.cc/portenta-h7>)